otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/11-react-4-auth.md

       {/*
         When the form is submitted, it will call the handleSubmit function above.
-You do not need to worry about specifying a method and action as you would normally do when dealing with forms
+You do not need to worry about specifying a method and action as you would typically do when dealing with forms
       */}
       <Form onSubmit={handleSubmit}>